phuse-org/SENDConform/pages/send/send_shacl_shapes.md

   ] .
 </pre>
 <br/>
-A Report is not provided because Method 2 was chosen over Method 1 for the reasons described below.
+The Validation Report from Method 1 is not shown because Method 2 was chosen for the project.

 <br/>

 Method 2: **Identify the AnimalSubjects** that have the same USUBJID

+* Identify AnimalSubject IRIs assigned to the same USUBJID value.

 <div class='ruleState'>
   <div class='ruleState-header'>Rule Statement</div>
-  The target *Class* <font class='code'>study:AnimalSubject</font> of the <font class='code'>sh:inversePath</font> of the predicate <font class='code'>study:hasUniqueSubjectID</font> must have a <font class='code'>sh:maxCount</font> of 1 .
+  The target <i>Class</i> <font class='code'>study:AnimalSubject</font> of the <font class='code'>sh:inversePath</font> of the predicate <font class='code'>study:hasUniqueSubjectID</font> must have a <font class='code'>sh:maxCount</font> of 1 .
 </div>

 <div class='def'>
   <div class='def-header'>Description</div>
-  The subtle difference in Method 2 is that it identifies the AnimalSubject IRIs that have the same USUBJID, and not directly providing the SUBUJID value.
+  The subtle difference in Method 2 is that it identifies the AnimalSubject IRIs that have the same USUBJID and does list the offending SUBUJID values.
+As in Method 1, the predicate <font class='code'>study:hasUniqueSubjectID</font> is evaluated in the reverse direction, from the USUBJID value to the AnimalSubject IRI using <font class='code'>sh:inversePath</font> .

 </div>

-Method 2 uses a property shape assigned to the `AnimalSubjectShape` and some magic around the path `study:hasUniqueSubjectID`.
 <pre class='shacl'>
   # Animal Subject Shape
   study:AnimalSubjectShape